sabbirm2621/system-health-checker/README.md

 # System Health Checker

 ## Description
 The **System Health Checker** is a Python-based script designed to monitor and report on key system metrics.
-It's a simple and practical tool for understanding your computer's performance, especially for those starting in IT or Help Desk roles.
+It's a simple and practical tool for understanding your computer's performance.

 ### Features:
 - **CPU Usage** monitoring.